 As expected, this test-run outperformed all the previous test-runs.
-The slope of the reward graph is really high, and you could even see a positive correlation between the batches and the reward without a regression line.
+The slope of the reward graph is quite steep, and you could even see a positive correlation between the batches and the reward without a regression line.
 The reward increases per batch on average by 5 units.

 1.2.2 Q-learning test series: experimental design & results